JoelDreaver/LinVst3-X/README.md

 The Sforzando VST3 runs in a better way with d2d1 disabled for instance.

+The LinVst3-X server can be preloaded

+wine /usr/bin/lin-vst3-server-x.exe.so

+The LinVst3-X server can be killed

+To kill the server (when no plugins are loaded) get the pid of the lin-vst3-server

+pgrep lin-vst3

+or

+ps -ef | grep lin-vst3

+and then use the pid to kill the lin-vst3-server

+kill -15 pid

+or

+kill -9 pid

 -------

 LinVst3-X binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3-X/releases